-AfterCodecs is a new native plugin for the whole Adobe CC Video suite, working on both OSX and Windows.
-It brings fast and efficient codecs to After Effects’ render queue and a new "format" choice in Premiere Pro and Media Encoder's "Export" Window.
+AfterCodecs is a new native plugin for the whole Adobe CC Video suite, working on both MacOS and Windows.
+It brings fast and efficient codecs to After Effects’ Render Queue and a new Format choice in Premiere Pro and Media Encoder's Export window.
 AfterCodecs also removes a lot of the limitations that are found in regular Premiere Pro, including letting you export whatever resolution you require in many different codecs.

 The maximum export resolution for H.264 in regular Premiere is 4096X4096, slightly above 4K.
-With AfterCodecs installed that goes up to 16384X16384 which is over 16K!
+With AfterCodecs installed, this limit goes up to 16384X16384, which is over 16K!
 This article will show you how to export these higher resolutions from Adobe Premiere Pro, Media Encoder and After Effects in H.264.

 How to Export H264 in 8K from Adobe Premiere Pro and Media Encoder

 In Premiere Pro, select the sequence you would like to export and go to File > Export > Media, this will open your export settings.

 In Media Encoder, once you have a sequence queued for export, click on the button in the Formatcolumn to open your export settings.

 From this point onwards, the process is exactly the same for both applications.

 Select AfterCodecs in the Format drop-down menu, then, under the Video tab, select MP4 or MOV as format.